The Noon Sakeena and Tanween | tajweed rules

 and forgiveness and noble provision.
 (8:4)

-This tajweed rules lesson is now finished.
-The next one will be insha’Allah about the rules of the letters Meem and Noon when they carry a shadda.
+This lesson on tajweed rules has concluded.
+Insha’Allah, our next session will delve into the rules governing the letters Meem and Noon when adorned with a shadda.